openvinotoolkit/anomalib/tools/benchmarking/README.md

 These bash scripts will assist in measuring the training performance of the anomalib library.

+The python script (`benchmark.py`) will assist in computing metrics for all the models in the repository.

 ## Usage
 Run the train.sh with the same args as the tools/train.py.
-Refer to [`../README.md`](https://gitlab-icv.inn.intel.com/algo_rnd_team/anomaly/README.md) for those details.
+Refer to [`../README.md`](https://github.com/openvinotoolkit/anomalib/blob/development/README.md) for those details.

-Note: To collect memory read/write numbers, run the script with sudo priviledges.
+Note: To collect memory read/write numbers, run the script with sudo privileges.
 Otherwise, those values will be blank.

 ```
 sudo -E ./train.sh    # Train STFPM on MVTec leather